-Explore by boat the spectacular environment of Foxe Basin to photograph polar bears, walrus and whales under the midnight sun in July.
+Explore by boat and land the spectacular environment of Cumberland Sound to photograph polar bears, beluga and bowhead whales in the height of Summer.
 Learn more.

 Photograph polar bears swimming amongst icebergs, bowhead whales, and the exceptional beauty of the glacier-capped coasting of Baffin Island.
 Enjoy long, mild days and extraordinary sunsets on this expedition in August.
 Learn more.